How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 What Types Of Public Transportation Can I Use With The Deutschland-Ticket?
 Can I Use The Deutschland-Ticket For Long-Distance Trains?

 The key here is local and regional.
-So you can use city and regional busses, trams, U-bahns, S-bahns, and regional trains.
-You cannot use the Deutschland-Ticket on long-distance trains (ICE/IC/EC), private trains or busses, historic or touristic transportation or FlixBus/FlixTrain.
+So you can use city and regional busses, trams, U-bahns, S-bahns, and regional trains like RE and RB trains.
+You cannot use the Deutschland-Ticket on long-distance high speed trains (ICE/IC/EC), private trains or busses, historic or touristic transportation, boats or FlixBus/FlixTrain.

 Are There Any Restrictions On The Use Of The Deutschland-Ticket?